 Hiring Costs at Every Level

-Everyone wants to know the cost of hiring and the cost of a bad hire in particular.
+Everyone wants to know the cost of hiring, hiring costs for different roles, and the cost of a bad hire in particular.

-The exact hiring costs depend on many factors.
+The exact hiring costs—or overall recruitment costs—depend on many factors.
 But researchers have looked at many companies to get an overall picture of the average costs of hiring.
 It is thought that the average cost of a new hire ranges from .5 to 2 times their annual salary.
 Bad hires incur even more costs in a short time period.

 Estimates for employee replacement vary greatly.
 Different researchers consider different costs.
 The huge variety of jobs and the vastly different levels of training and expertise required also affect estimates.

-Most research suggests the cost of hiring an entry-level employee is usually about 20% of their salary.
+Most research suggests the cost of hiring an entry-level employee—or the cost to hire at this level—is usually about 20% of their salary.
 Even an employee making near minimum wage can lead to turnover costs of about $3,500.

 The cost of a mid-level bad hire averages $60,000, or 1-1.5 times the salary, but this depends on the exact salary and responsibility of the position.